mminhaz93/Frontend-CRUD-Design/README.md

 After this lesson, you should be able to:

-- recognize the structure of a full CRUD frontend client
+- recognize the structure of a full CRUD front-end client
-- describe the importance of the frontend in a RESTful web application
+- describe the importance of the front-end in a RESTful web application
 - be able to connect together all the different components of a full CRUD client

 ## RESTful Web Apps

-One of the qualifications for a RESTful web app is that the client is separate from the backend server in order keep concerns separated.
+One of the qualifications for a RESTful web app is that the client is separate from the back-end server in order keep concerns separated.

 1. The two must work independently from each other.
-The client could be swapped out for a different frontend and vice versa.
+The client could be swapped out for a different front-end and vice versa.
-2. The backend endpoints must follow a uniform pattern (I.E. GET /projects, POST /projects, etc).
+2. The backend endpoints must follow a uniform pattern (i.e. GET /projects, POST /projects, etc).
-3. Also the backend must be "stateless".
-It shouldn't store any information about the requests it receives and every requests should be treated as a brand new independent request.
+3. Also the back-end must be "stateless".
+It shouldn't store any information about the requests it receives and each request should be treated as a brand new independent request.
 4. The frontend must be able to cache the data it receives to improve performance.
 Have you ever received a network response of `304` when making repeated requests?
 The `304` status code stands for "not modified" and means that the data if identical to a previously cached response.
-5. Also the frontend must not have any idea of whats going on in the backend.
-The endpoint it hits could be an api that is accessing the database OR it could just be chaining to another api to get additional data.
-The whole idea is that each layer work independently from each other and is unaware of what the other layers do.
+5. Also the frontend must not have any idea of what's going on in the back-end.
+The endpoint it hits could be an API that is accessing the database _or_ it could just be chaining to another API to get additional data.
+The whole idea is that each layer works independently from each other and is unaware of what the other layers do.

-## Starting the Frontend
+## Starting the Front-end

-If we already have our routes for our API or if we are assuming that the routes follow convention, we have everything we need to build out our axios calls.
+If we already have our routes for our API, or if we are assuming that the routes follow convention, we have everything we need to build out our axios calls.
 Let's take a look at how those should look:

 Read All: